NSCA CPT Study Guide

 Dietary reference intakes are used in the US and Canada.
 These are how we gauge the need for vitamins and minerals.
 These two are taken in smaller amounts than the macronutrients we just discussed.

-- Estimate Average Requirements: The intake that will meet the estimated nutrient needs for half the people in a group.
+• Estimate Average Requirements: The intake that will meet the estimated nutrient needs of half the group’s people.

 Water